A density theorem for the difference Galois groups of regular singular Mahler equations: Introduction

 The algebraic relations between Mahler functions are reflected by certain difference Galois groups.
-This is one of the reasons why the difference Galois theoretic aspects of the theory of Mahler equations has been the subject of many recent works.
-For more details on this difference Galois theory and applications see for instance \cite{VDPS97}, \cite{DHR15}, \cite{Phi15}, \cite{Roq18}.
+This is one of the reasons why the difference Galois theoretic aspects of the theory of Mahler equations have been the subject of many recent works.
+For more details on this difference Galois theory and applications see for instance \cite{ADH21, DHR18, Phi15, Roq18, VDPS97}.
 These articles focus on the algebraic aspects of the difference Galois theory of Mahler equations.
 The analytic aspects have not yet been studied so much.
-The aim of the present paper is to start to fill this gap: our main objective is to introduce for any Mahler equation a Zariski-dense subgroup of analytic nature of its difference Galois group.
+The aim of the present paper is to start to fill this gap: our main objective is to introduce for any Mahler equation a Zariski-dense subgroup of analytic nature of its difference Galois group, which is an algebraic group.